AlexMunro/DMML-CW2/README.md

 |   |---attributeRankings - per dataset orderings of attributes by correlation to class
 |   |---discretized - discretized versions of datasets
 |   |---randomised - datasets which have been ordered randomly
+|   |---curated - datasets that have had attributes filtered based on class correlation
 |   supplied csv files
 |   derived arff files
 |